AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Infinity specializes in non-standard auto insurance for high-risk drivers, such as those with violations, speeding tickets, a lapsed auto insurance policy, an SR-22 form or other situations that can make it difficult to find an insurance carrier.

 Other factors beyond your driving record that may determine if you need non-standard auto insurance include your age and credit history.
 Infinity’s specialized offerings and strong financial backing from its parent company, Kemper, make it a viable option for high-risk drivers who need auto insurance in California.
+While Infinity is no longer selling new policies, it continues to service existing policies in California.
+Drivers looking for new policies can get a quote with Kemper.

 In addition to Infinity, we’ve reviewed dozens of auto insurance providers, including the best insurance for high-risk drivers.